 - conditioning that carries into competition

-This is how athletes learn to move heavy weight repeatedly — not just once.
+This is how you learn to move heavy weight repeatedly, not just once.

 What Strongman Circuits Are Designed to Build

-Strongman circuits are structured to develop comprehensive performance across multiple demands at once.
+Strongman circuits are built to develop performance across several demands at once.
+You’re training:

 - strength